philips-software/cogito/workspaces/cogito-ethereum/README.md

 $ yarn add `@cogitojs/cogito-ethereum`
 ```

-`@cogitojs/cogito-ethereum` aims at making working with [cogito-web3-provider],
-[telepath], and [Ethereum contracts] easier.
-Using `@cogitojs/cogito-ethereum`
-you do not have know all the details about web3 providers,
-cogito-web3-provider, and telepath, in order to setup a working cogito
-ecosystem.

 `@cogitojs/cogito-ethereum`'s main abstraction is `CogitoEthereum`.
+Before we

-Before we learn how to use `CogitoEthereum`, we need first make sure we have a
+learn how to use `CogitoEthereum`, we need first make sure we have a good
-good understanding how CogitoEthereum handles the Ethereum contracts.
+understanding how CogitoEthereum handles the Ethereum contracts.

 ## Working with Contracts